adi90x/rancher-active-proxy/README.md

 If you are not using port `80` and `443` at all you won't be able to use Let's Encrypt Automatic certificates.

+### Specific Host Name

+Using environmental value SPECIFIC_HOST you can limit Rancher Active Proxy to containers running on a single host.

+Just start Rancher Active Proxy like that : `docker run -d -p 80:80 -e SPECIFIC_HOST=Hostnameofthehost adi90x/rancher-active-proxy

 ### Remove Script

 Rancher Active Proxy pack an easy script to revoke/delete a certificate.